 As an Outpatient

 Exercises will be prescribed to help you build strength and movement.
 The first month will most likely include easier exercises.
 Over time, you’ll exercise harder to improve your endurance.

-Your heart and blood pressure may be monitored as you work.
+Your heart, oxygen saturation, and blood pressure may be monitored as you work.

 Maintain the Benefits to Your Health

 Don’t stop once you’ve finished your program!
 Make what you learned in rehab a regular part of your life.
 Here are some tips:

 Work out at home or at a gym.
 Try renting a new workout video each week.
 Take an exercise class.
 Find something that keeps you interested.

 Ask family and friends to help you stay motivated.